OhKannaDuh/KitchenDesignManager/README.md

 # Breaking Changes With Mod Version 2.0.0

-The Layout of the JSON file has changed so to make the mod work again, if you were previously on an older version, you have to either alter or delete your files at `%localappdata%low\It's Happening\PlateUp\UserData\KitchdenDesignManager\`
+The Layout of the JSON file has changed so to make the mod work again, if you were previously on an older version, you have to either alter and move or delete your files at `%localappdata%low\It's Happening\PlateUp\UserData\KitchdenDesignManager\` These files should now be located at `%localappdata%low\It's Happening\PlateUp\UserData\KitchenDesignSelector\`

 Change the JSON Layout from

 ```
 [
     {